Prince Rashid Reaffirms Jordan's Call For Gaza Ceasefire, Increase In Aid

-His Royal Highness met with Ireland Taoiseach Leo Eric Varadkar, Canada's International Development Minister Ahmed Hussen, World Food Programme Deputy Executive Director and Chief Operating Officer Carl Skau, and US State Department Under Secretary for Civilian Security, Democracy, and Human Rights Uzra Zeya.
+His Royal Highness met with Ireland Taoiseach Leo Eric Varadkar, Canada's International Development Minister Ahmed Hussen, World Food Programme Deputy Executive Director and Chief Operating Officer Carl Skau, and US State Department Under Secretary for Civilian Security, Democracy, and Human Rights Uzra Zeya, according to a Royal Court statement.

 At the meetings, Prince Rashid reaffirmed Jordan's call for an immediate ceasefire in Gaza and an increase in humanitarian and medical aid to the strip, as well as the opening of new humanitarian corridors.